scottcase3374/primetoolkit/README.md

 Some of the technology tried/used.
 - Java 18+
 - Picocli - command line handling
-- JBoss Infinispan - caching; Note I had to remove Infinispan since it ended up incompatible with Java modules when embedded.
 - Protobuf - related to caching; removed this when I removed Infinispan caching.
 - ASN.1 - This with plain collections + some file handling created a very "low-feature" replacement of Infinispan and its data persistence to files.
 - Gson - PrimeSQL language results output as json